jsdelivrbot/fullstack-microservices-1/README.md

 # Hacky stuff (that I can remember)

+* After calling mesh {'get:members'} I'm doing some filtering to get specific patterns.
+Can mesh be extended with this functionality?
-* Used mesh pin to identify services that have components using client:'web' and client:'web-scaffolding'.
-This makes the mesh pin differ from the service patterns.
+* Used mesh pin to identify services that have components with client:'web'.
+Unfortunately, this makes the mesh pin differ from the service patterns and uses pin for something other than what was intended.

+`
+.add({role:'activity',cmd:'entry'})
+`
+vs
+`
+{pin: 'role:activity,cmd:entry,client:web',
+`

+# Questions

+* This raises the question, what's the best way to identify component target-viewport, version, type (scaffold vs non-scaffold)?
+* Does {model:consume} ensure just one component will be found for a given pattern?
+* Should component pin include a name for the component?
+Require all components to be uniquely named?

 # TODO